 The Parable of the Good Samaritan

 Big Picture: The passage’s themes are ethical and practical.
-One should be a neighbor by showing compassion to anyone in need.
-Being a neighbor does not make distinctions in offering care.
+One should be a neighbour by showing compassion to anyone in need.
+Being a neighbour does not make distinctions in offering care.
 Compassion may involve time and sacrifice.
-The issue is not to define who the neighbor is, or to seek to do the minimum one can do.
-This is a simply a call to be a neighbor.
+The issue is not to define who the neighbour is, or to seek to do the minimum one can do - this is a simply a call to be a neighbour.

 Point # 1: Questions about inheriting eternal life (10:25–28)

 c.
 The lawyer’s reply: the great commandment—love God and neighbour (10:27)